pedrollanca/intellij-love-framework/README.md

 ## Overview

-**love-framework** is an IntelliJ IDEA plugin designed to enhance your development experience with the [LÖVE](https://love2d.org/) framework for Lua.
+**Love Framework Support** is an IntelliJ IDEA plugin designed to enhance your development experience with the [LÖVE](https://love2d.org/) framework for Lua.
 By providing intelligent autocompletion for LÖVE's extensive API, this plugin streamlines your coding workflow, reduces errors, and boosts productivity.

 <!-- Plugin description -->
-Love Framework is a simple plugin for IntelliJ IDEA that adds code completion for the LOVE 2D game engine.
+Love Framework Support is a simple plugin for IntelliJ IDEA that adds code completion for the LOVE 2D game engine.
 It offers suggestions for LOVE modules, functions, and callbacks, helping you write game code more easily.
 This plugin aims to make developing LOVE 2D projects smoother and more efficient within IntelliJ.
 <!-- Plugin description end -->